scottjr632/typm/README.md

 react                     | React is a…          | =acdlite…       | 2020-03-19 | 16.13.1  | react
 react-dom                 | React package for…   | =acdlite…       | 2020-03-19 | 16.13.1  | react
 ```

+## Issues or Feature requests
+Create a new feature or report issue [here](https://github.com/scottjr632/graph-covid-19/issues/new/choose)
+Pull requests are also welcome!